-Liability in respect of compensated absences becoming due or expected to be availed more than oneyear after the Consolidated Balance Sheet date is estimated on the basis of actuarial valuation performed by an independent actuary using the projected unit credit method.
+Liability in respect of compensated absences becoming due or expected to be availed more than oneyear after the balance sheet date is estimated on the basis of actuarial valuation performed by an independent actuary using the projected unit credit method.

-Actuarial gains and losses arising from past experience and changes in actuarial assumptions are charged to Consolidated Statement of Profit and Loss in the period in which such gains or losses are determined.
+Actuarial gains and losses arising from past experience and changes in actuarial assumptions are charged to statement of profit and loss in the period in which such gains or losses are determined.

-(xxii) Financial instruments
+(xx) Financial instruments